file.rename(): Renaming Single and Multiple Files in R

 Now, we want to rename the file of old.R to new.R.

-The Pro.R is our R program file in which we write code.
+The Pro.R is our R program file, where we write code.

 To list files in the current working directory, use the list.files() method.